leapt/admin-bundle/docs/getting_started.rst

 **Enable translations**

-SnowcapAdminBundle stores its own translation messages under the "SnowcapAdminBundle" translation domain.
+LeaptAdminBundle stores its own translation messages under the "LeaptAdminBundle" translation domain.
 Other interface messages, such as the title in the navbar, form and datalist labels, are specific to your project, and are translated through a distinct translation domain.
 By default, this translation domain is "admin", but you can change it in your project config:

 .. code-block:: yaml

     # app/config/config.yml

-    snowcap_admin:
+    leapt_admin:
         default_translation_domain: backoffice

 Your first admin class
 ----------------------

-One of the main features of SnowcapAdminBundle is to allow you to create CRUD interfaces that manage entities.
+One of the main features of LeaptAdminBundle is to allow you to create CRUD interfaces that manage entities.
 We call those CRUD interfaces "Content Admins".

 Creating a Content Admin can be done in 2 steps: